willnorris/imageproxy/README.md

 ### WebP support ###

-Imageproxy can proxy remote webp images, but they will be served in either jpeg or png format (this is because the golang webp library only support decoding) if any transformation is requested.
+Imageproxy can proxy remote webp images, but they will be served in either jpeg or png format (this is because the golang webp library only supports webp decoding) if any transformation is requested.
 If no format is specified, imageproxy will use jpeg by default.
 If no transformation is requested (for example, if you are just using imageproxy as an SSL proxy) then the original webp image will be served as-is without any format conversion.

+Run `imageproxy -help` for a complete list of flags the command accepts.
+If you want to use a different caching implementation, it's probably easiest to just make a copy of `cmd/imageproxy/main.go` and customize it to fit your needs... it's a very simple command.

 ## Deploying ##